Stochastic Gradient MCMC for Nonlinear State Space Models: Error Analysis

 \begin{theorem}[Lipschitz Kernel Bound] Assume the prior for $x_{0}$ is log-concave in $x$.
 If the transition density $p(x_t \, | \, x_{t-1}, \theta)$ is log-concave in $(x_t, x_{t-1})$ and the emission density $p(y_t \, | \, x_t)$ is log-concave in $x_t$, then

 Therefore

 \end{theorem} This theorem lets us bound $L_\theta$ with the Lipschitz constant of either the prior kernels or filtered kernels.
-The proof of Theorem~\ref{thm:lipschitz_bound_logconcave} is provided in the Appendix and uses Caffarelli's log-concave perturbation theorem~\citep{villani2008optimal, colombo2015lipschitz}.
-Examples of SSMs that are log-concave include the linear Gaussian SSM, the stochastic volatility model, or any linear SSM with log-concave transition and emission distributions.
-Examples of SSMs that are not log-concave include the GARCH model or any linear SSM with a transition or emission distribution that is not log-concave (e.g. Student's $t$).
+The proof of Theorem~\ref{thm:lipschitz_bound_logconcave} is provided in the Appendix and uses Caffarelli's log-concave perturbation theorem~\citep{villani2008optimal, colombo2017lipschitz}.
+Examples of SSMs for which Theorem~\ref{thm:lipschitz_bound_logconcave} applies include the linear Gaussian SSM, the stochastic volatility model, or any linear SSM with log-concave transition and emission distributions.

-Theorem~\ref{thm:lipschitz_bound_logconcave} let us calculate analytic bounds on $L_\theta$ for the buffering error of Theorem~\ref{thm:gradient_bias_mse}.
+Theorem~\ref{thm:lipschitz_bound_logconcave} lets us calculate analytic bounds on $L_\theta$ for the buffering error of Theorem~\ref{thm:gradient_bias_mse}.
 We provide explicit bounds for $L_\theta$ for the linear Gaussian SSM and stochastic volatility model in Section~\ref{sub:exp_models} with proofs in the Appendix.